nf-core/website/src/content/events/2023/hackathon-october-2023.md

 To keep work and discussion during the hackathon manageable, we will organise everyone into groups.
 You are free to change groups as you wish during the hackathon.

-We will coordinate our work and the issues we are working on using a single GitHub project board (we’ll post a link to here closer to the time).
+We will coordinate our work and the issues we are working on using a single GitHub project board (we’ll post a link here closer to the time).
 There will be a separate tab for each group where will have collated a list of relevant issues.
 # Venue: Hotel SB Glow

 The in-person hackathon will be taking place at Hotel SB Glow.